alexellis/derek/README.md

 I'm not a long-running daemon..
 I'd get bored that way.
 I work with webhooks - so stick me in a serverless framework like [OpenFaaS](https://github.com/alexellis/faas) and forget about me.
 Just apply oil from time to time.

+*Inspiration*

+The idea for a bot that could comment on issues or respond to activity is from the Moby project's bot called [Poule](https://github.com/icecrime/poule).
+It's a much more complex long-running daemon which uses Personal Access Tokens (so needs to run as a full GitHub login).

 ## Early instructions

 Git clone Derek and build it with Golang.